 Perhaps you'll be taking a road trip to arrive at your Florida vacation destination.
 If so, there are a few things you should know before you pull out of your driveway.
 Attention to a few details before you pack can help make sure you reach your destination without incident.

 To avoid an unexpected roadside emergency, invest in preventative automobile maintenance.
 Get your automobile serviced and ready for vacation travel.
 Also, in case of an emergency, it is a good idea to have a kit in your vehicle that includes:

 Of course, your cell phone and your GPS are your best friends when it comes to taking a road trip.
 Paper maps are nearly obsolete and pay phones are a thing of the past.

 If you have kids, keeping them safe should be your first concern.
-Florida law requires child restraints be used at all times.
+Florida law requires child restraints to be used at all times.
 Children ages three and younger must use a separate car seat or the vehicle's built-in child seat.
-Children age five and younger must be buckled in a federally approved child restraint system designed for their age, height and weight.
+Children age five and younger must be buckled in a federally approved child restraint system designed for their age, height, and weight.
 Children ages six through 17 years of age must be in a seatbelt.